arieljimenez/gographAPI/README.md

 ## Dev Dependencies

-- Golang [Dep](https://golang.github.io/dep/docs/installation.html): packages/dependencies manager.
-To add more dependencies: `$ dep ensure -add github.com/foo/bar github.com/bar/foo`
 - Postgres DB Administrtor [pgAdmin](https://www.pgadmin.org/download/)
+- [Dep](https://golang.github.io/dep/docs/installation.html): Golang packages/dependencies manager.
+To add more dependencies: `$ dep ensure -add github.com/foo/bar github.com/bar/foo`.
+If you need to add a new golang dependency, just import it and run `$ dep ensure`. **Warning**: if you run this command will install all dependencies that are required and delete the ones thar are installed but not in use.
+- [Realize](https://github.com/oxequa/realize): Golang configurable live reload and task runner. `$ go get https://github.com/oxequa/realize` to grab the binary.
+PS: since this is a program, it cannot be on dep dependencies file.

 ## Dev